How I license my code

 Details

-The proposed text of the Creator Connection license is available on this site.
+The text of the Creator Connection license is available on this site, besides being included with each project.

 Is it still “open source”?